Effective Field Theory and In-In Correlators: In-In Correlators and EFT in Flat Space

 The in-in formalism is typically defined directly as a perturbative framework to calculate correlators in terms of canonically quantized fields and the interaction Hamiltonian.
 The interaction picture operators for our model are given by

 where

 are the solutions to the free equations of motion, $E_k = \sqrt{k^2 + M^2}$, and the normalization is chosen so that the ladder operators satisfy

 Given an interaction Hamiltonian, $H_I$, we use the standard nested commutator formula\footnote{The commutator form only applies when $i\epsilon = 0$.
-At tree-level, the usual $i\epsilon$ prescription is the same as evaluating the indefinite integrals and dropping the contribution from $-\infty$.} for the in-in correlators \cite{Weinberg:2005vy},
+At tree level, the usual $i\epsilon$ prescription is the same as evaluating the indefinite integrals and dropping the contribution from $-\infty$.} for the in-in correlators \cite{Weinberg:2005vy},

 In the rest of this section we set $t_0 = 0$ unless otherwise stated to simplify the expressions.

 Given the Lagrangian, we have $H_I = - \int d^3x \; \L_I = \lambda \int d^3x \; \phi^2 \sigma$.
 We will calculate the bispectrum $\langle \phi^2 \sigma \rangle$ and the trispectrum $\langle \phi^4 \rangle$.
 The first contribution to the bispectrum arises at linear order in $\lambda$,